 This post contains affiliate links.
 I may receive compensation if you buy something but with no cost to you.

-6 Greek Liquors Not to Miss
+The Best Greek Liquors Not to Miss!

 I love to think of Alexander the Great kicking off his sandals after a hard day of conquering, pouring himself a shot of one of the many Greek liquors, and sipping it while bleaching his already blonde locks under the Grecian sun.
 I am quite sure he was joined by his former teacher Aristotle who is apocryphally rumored to be the first to mention distillation in his writings.